A reputation of excellent teachers

 (General and Special Education)

-As of October 2012, teachers seeking the Early Childhood Education endorsement will earn a ZS (Early Childhood Special Education endorsement).
-Individuals holding a valid, Michigan Elementary certificate, who desire the ZS endorsement are required to complete a 22-credit hour program.
+Teachers seeking the Early Childhood Education endorsement will earn a ZS (Early Childhood Special Education endorsement).
+Individuals holding a valid, Michigan Elementary certificate, who desire the ZS endorsement are required to complete a 27-credit hour program.
 In addition, the MTTC in Early Childhood Education (Test #106: General and Special Education) must be passed.
 For more information about the ZS endorsement, contact the director, Sharon Joplin, at firstname.lastname@example.org.